 In the morning, arrive in Copenhagen at your convenience in time for registration at 13.00.

 The afternoon will explore the Microbiome through the lifestages.
 Dysbiosis of the microbiome has been linked to a raft of metabolic and lifestyle diseases.
-We will explore the cutting edge research linking diet to microbes throughout the human lifespan, and its impact on health and disease.
-Hear from speakers including Prof Tine Rask Licht and Prof Dennis Sandris Nielsen
+We will explore the cutting edge research linking diet to microbes throughout the human lifespan, and its impact on health and disease as well as the product opportunities this is providing.
+Hear from speakers including Prof Tine Rask Licht and Prof Dennis Sandris Nielsen and Ewa Hudson.

 The afternoon will close with a fun but informative ice breaker session, the perfect opportunity to get to know your fellow attendees.
 Join Peter Wennström to take the Probiotic Innovation Challenge!